Jacqueline Underwood (AEA, SAG-AFTRA, NDEO) – Artistic Advisor

 Laurie Snow (School Director)

 Geof Newton (Technical Director) A former member of the Highlanders back in the 90s, Geof returned to The Academy stage in 2007 for Beauty and the Beast.
 His technical contributions began taking off in 2013 for the first run of Les Miserables, when The Academy first introduced projections into our productions.
 As an active volunteer, he worked to upgrade some of the computer systems in the box office and administrative offices; transitioned the Playhouse from renting to owning a projector; and has designed lights, sound, and projections for countless productions.
 He is a regular actor on The Academy Stage, and has given well-received performances in Carousel, The Game’s Afoot, Sweeney Todd, Wizard of Oz, Last of the Red Hot Lovers, and many others.
-As Technical Director, his first project will be making major upgrades to the Playhouse’s sound system, made possible by a generous donation from Susan Walker.
-These upgrades will include new speakers, area microphones, and personal microphones in order to improve hearing accessibility.
-He has also taken on the role of Co-Bar Manager to help supervise The Playhouse’s new cash bar.
+Geof’s first major project as Technical Director was making major upgrades to the Playhouse’s sound system, made possible by a generous donation.
+These upgrades include new speakers, area microphones, and personal microphones in order to improve hearing accessibility.
+He has also taken on the role of Co-Bar Manager to help supervise The Playhouse’s cash bar.